com-lihaoyi/mainargs/readme.md

 ### runOrExit

-Runs the given main method if argument parsing succeeds, otherwise prints out the help text to standard error and calls `System.exit(1)` to exit the proess
+Runs the given main method if argument parsing succeeds, otherwise prints out the help text to standard error and calls `System.exit(1)` to exit the process

 ### runOrThrow